Laundry: Washhouses

 Before the advent of the washing machine, laundry was often done in a communal setting.

 Villages across Europe that could afford it built a wash-house, sometimes known by the French name of lavoir.
 Water was channelled from a stream or spring and fed into a building, possibly just a roof with no walls.
 This wash-house usually contained two basins – one for washing and the other for rinsing – through which the water was constantly flowing, as well as a stone lip inclined towards the water against which the wet laundry could be beaten.
 Such facilities were more comfortable and convenient than washing in a watercourse.
 Some lavoirs had the wash-basins at waist height, although others remained on the ground.
 The launderers were protected to some extent from rain, and their travel was reduced, as the facilities were usually at hand in the village or at the edge of a town.
 These facilities were public and available to all families, and usually used by the entire village.
 Many of these village wash-houses are still standing, historic structures with no obvious modern purpose.

 The job of doing the laundry was reserved for women, who washed all their family's laundry.
 Washerwomen (laundresses) took in the laundry of others, charging by the piece.
 As such, wash-houses were an obligatory stop in many women's weekly lives and became a sort of institution or meeting place.
-It was a women-only space where they could discuss issues or simply chat (cf the concept of the village pump).
+It was a women-only space where they could discuss issues or simply chat (see the concept of the village pump).
 Indeed, this tradition is reflected in the Catalan idiom "fer safareig" (literally, "to do the laundry"), which means to gossip.

 European cities also had public wash-houses.
 The city authorities wanted to give the poorer population, who would otherwise not have access to laundry facilities, the opportunity to wash their clothes.
 Sometimes these facilities were combined with public baths, see for example Baths and wash houses in Britain.
 The aim was to foster hygiene and thus reduce outbreaks of epidemics.

 Sometimes large metal cauldrons (a "wash copper", even when not made of that metal), were filled with fresh water and heated over a fire, as hot or boiling water is more effective than cold in removing dirt.
 A posser could be used to agitate clothes in a tub.
 A related implement called a washing dolly is "a wooden stick or mallet with an attached cluster of legs or pegs" that moves the cloth through the water.